Organizing Design Files

 Capabilities within the Recent Page

-Since Recent is simply a view of the designs you most recently interact with, it is not possible to move or delete a design from the Recent page.
+Since Recent is simply a view of the designs you most recently interacted, it is not possible to move or delete a design from the Recent page.
 You will notice that the only icon in a recent design is Share.
 You can perform the other actions in the actual location in which that the designs are found.

 Organizing a Team Space